TapiocaFox/Daijishou/README.md

 Nope.
 But you can import some config for emulators from pegasus.

 ### Q&A (1/7): Main features
-Daijishō also allow you to
+Daijishō also allow you to:
  - manage apps
  - search items
  - download wallpaper packs